HL7/ccda-on-fhir/input/pagecontent/CF-allergies.md

 This page provides a mapping from CDA to FHIR.
 For the FHIR to CDA mapping, please refer to [Allergies FHIR → CDA](./FC-allergies.html).
 For guidance on how to read the table below, see [Reading the C-CDA ↔ FHIR Mapping Pages](./mappingGuidance.html)

-**Uncommon use case:** Multiple C-CDA Allergy Intolerance observations inside a single Allery Concern act should map to separate and distinct FHIR AllergyIntolerance resources.
-The C-CDA Companion Guide ([see 5.2.7.1](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447)) actively discourages the practice of multiple osbervations insice a single act.
+**Uncommon use case:** Multiple C-CDA Allergy Intolerance observations inside a single Allergy Concern act should map to separate and distinct FHIR AllergyIntolerance resources.
+The C-CDA Companion Guide ([see 5.2.7.1](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=447)) actively discourages the practice of multiple observations inside a single act.
 It may occur, however, since Allergy Concern act allows for multiple Allergy Intolerance observations in C-CDA.
 Lossless transformations may not be possible without the use of extensions ([see 3.1 of this guide](./mappingBackground.html)).

 <br />
 ### C-CDA to FHIR